Pardus (video game)

 Pardus is a graphical browser-based MMORPG written in PHP and C/C++ and set in a futuristic universe where players interact and compete in space.
 It is a persistent-universe, open-ended game with a player-driven economy.
-Players travel through hundreds of "sectors" or solar systems while trading, building or battling with Non-Player Characters (NPCs) and other players.
+Players travel through hundreds of "sectors" or solar systems while trading, building or battling with non-player characters (NPCs) and other players.
 There are dozens of spacecraft models in Pardus, which can be customized with different weapons, armor and other equipment.
 Pardus characters do not have a defined 'class'.

 Partially inspired by classic computer games such as Elite and Master of Orion II, Pardus was developed and published by the Austrian company Bayer&Szell OG.
-Alpha testing of the game began September 2004 and the core feature set was finished by October 1, 2006.
+Alpha testing of the game began in September 2004 and the core feature set was finished by October 1, 2006.

 Background

 Pardus is set in a technologically advanced but war-torn universe.
 Players begin the game with a low-end spacecraft and attempt to increase their wealth, rank, skills and otherwise advance their characters.
 Players may optionally join factions and syndicates for rank-based rewards, or they may choose to build their wealth by developing trade routes or constructing buildings or starbases that produce commodities.
 Some players make a living smuggling contraband goods or pirating and raiding other players and their buildings, or bounty hunting.
 In the Pardus Cluster a NPC faction, the Lucidi, rule supreme.

 There are three different servers, or "universes", on which a player may create characters, one character per universe.
 One of these servers is reserved for Premium subscribers.
 Using more than one account by a player is forbidden, a rule which is strictly enforced.